 Butterfly lighting is most often created using a beauty dish, which is a type of light modifier (keep on reading for more on light modifiers) and is a type of front lighting.

-This is the one lighting pattern that requires a second light source, but it doesn’t have to be a second light.
+The clamshell lighting pattern requires a second light source, but it doesn’t have to be a second light.
 Instead of a fill light you could use a reflector below the subject’s chin to bounce light back up and brighten dark shadows.
 When using a second light as fill (in the lower light position) it should be at less power than the top light so that it doesn’t dominate the image.
-It’s the only time that you would light a subject from below.
+Clamshell lighting is the only time that you would light a subject from below.

 The name clamshell describes the lighting setup as both lights are positioned in front of your subject with the top light at a 45 degree angle downwards and the bottom light angled upwards, with the subject’s face in the middle (the hinge of the clamshell).